 “It means little Clare, so I had to figure out who Saint Clare was,” she said.
 Clare of Assisi was a great admirer of Saint Francis of Assisi, who showed her the way to live the simple life in service to God.
 She founded the Order of Poor Ladies, later changed to the Order of Saint Clare, but better known today as the Poor Clares.

-During her 67 years as an Ursuline Sister, Sister Clarita has taught young children and taught students at Brescia College how to become teachers.
+During her 74 years as an Ursuline Sister, Sister Clarita has taught young children and taught students at Brescia College how to become teachers.
 She has taught adults and children about religion in three parishes and served the pastoral needs of the elderly sisters at the Ursuline Motherhouse.
-She retired in 2009 when she turned 80, and these days she continues to help at the Motherhouse as a receptionist and whenever she sees something that needs to be done.
+She is retired at the Motherhouse.

 “All my years have been good,” she said.
 She is glad she chose the life of an Ursuline Sister.
 “Even when I felt inadequate or unprepared, it was always successful.
 That just told me that God was always there,” she said.
 “That really does something to your faith to know it was all a gift.”